Strategies receives all manuscript submissions

 - Theory into Practice distills high quality research into understandable and succinct information and identifies key resources to help teachers and coaches improve professional practice and provide high quality programs.
 Each column (1,000-1,300 words or roughly four typed, double-spaced pages) summarizes research findings about a timely topic to enable practitioners to apply research, knowledge and evidence-based practice in physical education and sports.
 Submissions should be sent to column editor Anthony Parish at email@example.com.

 - Educator's Corner features short articles about one specific, practical teaching lesson that practitioners at the K-12 level can immediately implement in their classroom.
 Articles focus on either health or physical education and contain a brief introduction, followed by very practical, quick-hitting information such as bullet points or lists.
-Submissions should not exceed 1,000-1,300 words (or roughly four typed, double-spaced pages) and should be sent to Strategies Managing Editor Thomas Lawson at email@example.com.
+Submissions should not exceed 1,000-1,300 words (or roughly four typed, double-spaced pages) and should be sent to Strategies Managing Editor Laura Strecker at firstname.lastname@example.org.